EricJGoossen/SKIDADDLE/README.md

 ```

 ## Usage Examples
-Autonomous with Bézier Curves
+### Autonomous with Bézier Curves
-This is how you would write a Bezier based rutine for Auton.
+This is how you would write a Bezier based routine for Auton.

 ```java
   Controller driveTo = new Controller(null, lambda); // instantiate pathing object.
 If not using the motor lambda, set it to null